 You can buy beef stock or beef stock cubes at the store or supermarket for convenient and instant usage.
 If you have more time, I highly recommend cooking beef stock at home to get the best natural flavor of beef that can replace MSG and enhance your dish’s taste a lot.

 Although there are many kinds of stock, such as chicken or vegetable stock, beef stock is still the best of them all to substitute MSG.
-However, if you can’t find beef stock right away, those stocks will also do their best at replacing MSG.
+Or you can use beef broth as well.
+There is no big difference between beef stock and beef broth.

 You should add more beef stock than the original amount of MSG in the recipe, but most of the time, it’s based on your likings.
 Keep adding beef stock as much as you want until the taste is savory enough.